-Family allowances: 2,000 CFA francs a month is paid for each child, up to four; if a child is no longer eligible or dies, the benefit may be paid for up to two additional children.
+Family allowances: 2,000 CFA francs a month is paid for each eligible child; if a child is no longer eligible or dies, the benefit may be paid for up to two additional children.
 The benefits are paid every three months.

-Prenatal allowance: 2,000 CFA francs a month is paid
+Prenatal allowance: 2,000 CFA francs a month is paid for each eligible child.